Bryukh/checkio-articles/2015-02-06 pangram review.md

 We often meet solutions which are written with Python but are not "in" Python - they use a LISP or Java style for example.
-When I first started to learn Python I wrote C-code with python syntax and it was funny for python gurus to read.
+When I first started to learn Python I wrote C-code with Python syntax and it was funny for Python gurus to read.

 So how about trying to write a "Pangram" solution with Python, but not in Python?
 Could you do it?